|

 hardware may be your only option.
 Software synthesizers are great

-and have allot of bonus features like filters that operate in real time
+and have allot of bonus features like filters that can be controlled in real time

 that the original hardware machines did not have but all this stuff taxes your